-You can start File Browser from a number of different places, but the easiest way to launch it is from the Places menu.
-Click on Places > Home Folder to load your home folder.
+You can start File Browser from the Launcher.
 When the folder loads, you should see something similar to what Figure 3-13 shows.

 The File Browser window is split into two parts.
 The sidebar shows categories of information such as bookmarks, folders, emblems (more on these later), and more.
 In the main part of the window, you can see the subfolders and files in the current folder.
 By default, File Browser displays your bookmarks in the left sidebar and displays the contents of your home folder.